 Pahim answered by flicking the reins and starting the single chestnut mare moving.
 He guided the wagon out the side gate and to the road.

 Kanéko smiled.
-Shifting her body around, she scooted up to him and rested his head on his shoulder.
+Shifting her body around, she scooted up to him and rested her head on his shoulder.
 “You take care of me too, don’t you?”

 “Yeah… I do.”

 She yawned, the brief stint of excitement emphasizing her exhaustion.